 Benjarong – Bangkok

 For supreme elegance and sophistication, head to Khet Bang Rak, where you’ll find Benjarong.
 Muted pastel palettes, beautifully restored antique furniture and a hint of colonial style in the decor create a refined indoor ambience.
 Part of the Baan Dusit Thani group, this is one of three of its restaurants, each with its own personality.
-Led by Chef Morten Boejstrup Nielsen, dishes are contemporary, using modern techniques, yet incorporating traditional Thai flavours.
+Led by Chef Sukanya Ngarmsrikham, dishes are contemporary, using modern techniques, yet incorporating traditional Thai flavours.
 The fruity cocktails are especially moreish and the wine list is extensive.

 Vertigo at the Banyan Tree – Bangkok

 As its name would suggest, this is dining at height.
 Found on the 61st floor of luxury hotel The Banyan Tree in Sathon, this glitzy restaurant offers open-air views of the city and Chao Phraya River.
 Arrive at dusk and enjoy a Vertigo Sunset cocktail as night falls.
 The terrace and interior dining room resemble a fancy cruise liner.
 Inside there are panoramic viewing windows, while outside you’ll find teak railings, white chair covers and candlelit tables laid with crisp linen.
 Vertigo’s silver service is attentive, while the menu fuses Asian, Mexican and European flavours to create an international range suitable for all tastes.